amcginlay/eks-demos/doc/23-certs/README.md

   echo-backend-blue \
   echo-backend-green

-# set the backend env var in echo-frontend-blue to re-point at the original echo-backend-blue (this will FIX the ingress loop)
+# set the backend env var in echo-frontend-blue to re-point at the original echo-backend-blue
+# [this will FIX the previously broken ingress loop]
 helm -n demos upgrade -i echo-frontend-blue ~/environment/echo-frontend/ \
   --create-namespace \
   --set registry=${EKS_ECR_REGISTRY} \